BoJack Horseman (character): Series finale

 Finally, he has a conversation on the rooftop with Diane, who tells him about the voice message he left her before his suicide attempt.
-She tells him that while she is relieved that he is alive, she was angry that she let him have so much power over her.
-BoJack apologizes for the pain he has caused her, but learns she has become a fairly successful young adult novelist and married Guy.
-BoJack reveals despite being uncancelled, he is not going back to acting but gonna become a fulltime acting coach and a philanthropist, because he has discovered he genuinely loves helping others and to make up for all his past misdeeds.
+She tells him that while she is relieved that he is alive, she was angry that she let him exert so much power over her.
+BoJack apologizes for the pain he has caused her, but learns she has become a fairly successful young adult novelist and re-married, this time to Guy.

+BoJack reveals despite being uncancelled, that he is not going back to acting, but plans to become a full-time acting coach and philanthropist, because he has discovered he genuinely loves helping others and to make up for all his past misdeeds.
 She tells him that she is grateful for knowing him and for her time in LA because they made her who she is, but she deems that time a past version of her, and explains that people can still be grateful for others' influence without them being in their life forever.

 BoJack hesitantly wonders if this is their last conversation together, to which she thanks him for their experience.
 He displays growth over the fact that the people who make him the happiest may not be in his life forever and is happy Diane has moved on with her life, even though they may never see each other again after this.
-He offers a parting sardonic story about his prison's "movie night", and the series ends with BoJack and Diane sharing a quiet moment together under the stars.
+He offers a parting sardonic story about his prison's "movie night", and the series ends with BoJack and Diane sharing a quiet heartful moment together under the stars.

 Development

 Creator Raphael Bob-Waksberg came up with initial kernel of BoJack as the "story of a guy who's had every opportunity imaginable, but still can't find a way to be happy, and what is that about for him?"
 BoJack's house and overall emotional arc were inspired by Bob-Waksberg's first house in Los Angeles, where he felt "on top of the world and also never more isolated or alone."
 Bob-Waksberg considered other ideas for BoJack's occupation like him being a former racehorse before deciding on him being a former actor.
-Supervising director Mike Hollingsworth noted that a former actor can still act in their later life but aging does not allow for athletes to continue successfully when they're older.
+Supervising director Mike Hollingsworth noted that a former actor can still act in their later life but aging does not allow for athletes to continue successfully when they are older.